 Do Dogs Really Need Sunscreen?

-Doggy sunscreen is especially important for dogs with white fur or light fur, and for dogs with thin fur.
+Doggy sunscreen is especially important for dogs with white or light-colored fur, as well as those with thin fur.
 Dogs with pink, white skin are also especially susceptible to burns.

 How to Choose a Dog Sunscreen: Different Application Methods